How to Manage Early Signs of Labour: 4 Must-Do’sPregnancy

 As the birth of your baby gets closer and closer, are you finding yourself awake at night wondering how it will all play out?
-Your pendulum may be swinging from “I’ve got this”, to “how am I going to get through labour?
-Know that this is a normal feeling, and can do this!
+Your pendulum may be swinging from “I’ve got this”, to “How am I going to get through labour?”
+Please know that this is a normal feeling, and you can do this!

-Labour is actually divided into two different stages.
-Early, and active.
-New research is telling us that women spend more time in the early stages of labour than we once thought.
-While the jury is still out on this as Canada does more research, right now, early labour is defined as 0-4 cm and actively contracting.
-Active labour is 4 cm to birth, and actively contracting.
-Active labour brings more pain management options, as this is usually when mamas are admitted onto the birth unit.
-Before this, in early labour, most mamas are at home.
-What are the best ways to manage the beginnings of labour?
+Labour is actually divided into two different stages: early and active.
+New research is telling us that women spend more time in the early stages of labour.
+Right now, early labour is defined as 0-4 cm dilated with active contractions whereas active labour is defined as 4 cm to 10 cm (or birth) with active contractions.
+The latter brings more pain management options, as this is usually when mamas are admitted into the birthing unit.
+Before this, in the early labour stage, most mamas are at home.
+What are the best ways to manage the early signs of labour?

 You do not need to “walk” your baby out.
-Movement is important, but would you run a marathon the day before a marathon?
-No way!
-You would be exhausted.
-Same with labour.
-You may be starting to contract, but managing okay.
-This is not the time to walk 22 blocks or head to the mall to do laps.
-They may only be 30 minutes apart, and rest if you can!
-Pile the pillows, and take that afternoon nap.
-Rest up for active labour, and you’ll thank yourself for it.
+Movement is important but don’t overdo it.
+You may be starting to contract but for now, you are managing just fine.
+This is not the time to walk 22 blocks or head to the mall for an all-day shopping event.
+Your contractions may only be 30 minutes apart so rest if you can!
+Pile the pillows and take that well-needed afternoon nap.
+Allow yourself to rest up for the active labour stage.
+Trust us, you’ll thank yourself for it afterwards.

 Depending on the policy of where you are set to give birth, you may or may not be able to eat in labour.
 Don’t starve yourself in the beginning or you will be hungry come the finish line!
 Birth expends a lot of energy, so gear up by eating small, nutritious snacks.
 A big burger will not sit well.
 When you are starting to contract, blood flow shifts from your stomach as more flows to your uterus, so digestion will slow even more than it has.
 If you eat a full meal, it may sit in your belly and make you uncomfortable till it digests or comes back up!
 Try a smoothie, granola bars, or your favorite sandwich to help fuel the beginnings of labour.